Welcome to today's edition of the Rush 24-7 podcast.

 The president in the room, Hillary Clinton's biggest issue, a certain someone in her background.

-Listen to way this story starts.
+Listen to the way this story starts.

 The spotlight was not Bill Clinton's.

-It belonged instead to Senator Hillary Rodham Clinton as she celebrated her re-election victory.
+It belonged instead to Senator Hillary Rodham Clinton as she celebrated her reelection victory.

-So Bill stood poker faced.
+So Bill stood poker-faced.

 He clasped his hands.